Facebook iconWhat Is An Event Loop IN Javascript: A Beginner Guide - F22 Labs

 4. console.log("End") executes.

-5. Since the Call Stack is empty, the Event Loop processes the Microtask Queue first, executing Promise Resolved.
+5. Once the Call Stack is empty, the Event Loop processes the Microtask Queue first.
+This is why Promise.then() executes before setTimeout, even when the timer delay is set to 0.

 6. Finally, the callback from setTimeout is executed from the Callback Queue.